openshift-cloud-team/aged-machines-pruner/article.md

     return machines
 ```

-Then, it should be quite straightforward to iterate over `SimpleMachine`s array, check each machine's age, and mark it for deletion.
+From here, we can iterate over the `SimpleMachine`s array, check each Machine's age, and mark it for deletion.

-Entire program code for aged machines pruning along with a Helm chart might be found in [Github repository](https://github.com/openshift-cloud-team/aged-machines-pruner/blob/main/aged-machines-pruner/src/main.py).
+The complete program code for aged machines pruning along with a Helm chart can be found in this [Github repository](https://github.com/openshift-cloud-team/aged-machines-pruner/blob/main/aged-machines-pruner/src/main.py).

 ### Conclusion

-As was shown it is quite possible to automate a quite large subset of tasks with CronJobs and simple scripting (using bash, python, or other scripting languages).
+As was shown, it is possible to automate a large subset of tasks with CronJobs and simple scripting (using bash, python, or other scripting languages).
-Using Helm to organize development and deployment workflow is also quite beneficial.
+Using Helm to organize the development and deployment workflow can also be quite beneficial.

-Ready to install chart with the full version of the pruner program might be found on GitHub: https://github.com/openshift-cloud-team/aged-machines-pruner/
+A ready to install chart, with the full version of the pruner program can be found on GitHub: https://github.com/openshift-cloud-team/aged-machines-pruner/

-Some useful documentation links and materials for further reading:
+Finally, some additional useful documentation links and materials relevant to this article, for further reading:

 - [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) / [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/)
 - [MachineSets](https://docs.openshift.com/container-platform/4.10/machine_management/creating_machinesets/creating-machineset-aws.html#machine-api-overview_creating-machineset-aws)